 Future Applications

-- Modular Housing: Affordable, insulated cabins support the UAE’s growing residential needs.
+- Modular Housing: Affordable, insulated cabins support the DUBAI’s growing residential needs.

 - Logistics Hubs: Cold storage cabins expand to meet demand in global trade networks.